SergioPacheco/web-development-challenges/nodejs/node.md

 };

-// Assign the newUserListener function as the listener callback for 'new user' events myEmitter.on("new user", newUserListener);
+// Assign the newUserListener function as the listener callback for 'new user' events myEmitter.on('new user', newUserListener);

 // Emit a 'new user' event
-myEmitter.emit("new user", "Lily Pad"); //newUserListener will be invoked with 'Lily Pad'
+myEmitter.emit('new user', 'Lily Pad'); //newUserListener will be invoked with 'Lily Pad'
 ```